0ri0nexe/TIPE/README.md

 --> 09/05/2025 : jump condition sucessfully detected and written into the output file.
 Error handling is pretty good, added a "verbose" argument.

---> 08/08/2025 : added a new parameter (-i) that avoid some disassembling problems and add flexibility.
+--> 08/08/2025 : added a new parameter (-a) that avoid some disassembling problems and add flexibility.